 Who is this for?

-Nominations for the President’s Impact Awards are open to University of Toronto (U of T) faculty members with full-time academic appointments whose research has led to significant impact beyond academia.
+Nominations are open to University of Toronto (U of T) faculty members with full-time academic appointments whose research has led to significant impact beyond academia.
 This includes tenure-stream, teaching-stream, and clinical faculty and status-only faculty with full-time academic appointments.
-Acknowledging the breadth and depth of scholarship at the University, we welcome nominations of faculty across all disciplines.

-Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate Deans Research, or Vice-Principals Research and are to be endorsed by the nominee’s academic division.
+Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate-Deans, Research, or Vice-Principals, Research and are to be endorsed by the individual nominee’s or team lead's academic division.

 What do I need before I can begin?

-Note the nominations for the 2020 President’s Impact Awards are now closed.
-Please check back in summer 2020 for information about the 2021 awards cycle.
+- Note that nominations for the 2023 President’s Impact Awards are now closed.
+Please check back in summer 2023 for information on the 2024 awards cycle.

 Please note that the President’s Impact Awards are not lifetime achievement awards.
 They recognize demonstrable, sustained research impacts that may result from a single influential contribution or from an ongoing commitment to research translation.
-The extent of the impact should generally exceed the normal scope and expectations of the nominee’s professional role(s).
+The extent of the impact should generally exceed the normal scope and expectations of the nominees’ professional role(s).
+Research impacts must be measurable, recognizable by others, rooted in scholarship, and realized (not anticipated).

-The nominator may be a Department Chair, Academic Director, Vice- or Associate Dean Research, or Vice-Principal Research of the nominee’s academic unit or division as appropriate.
+The nominator may be a Department Chair, Academic Director, Vice- or Associate-Dean, Research, or Vice-Principal, Research of the nominee’s or team lead's academic unit or division as appropriate.
 As a rule, nominators are to be one administrative level above nominees.

 - For a multi-department division, the nominator would ideally be the Department Chair